Captainmango/ehhomelab/README.md

 ```

 N.B. there's no need to set a san here as the HA ETCD will push updates across the control plane.
+N.B.
+Can also use the single registration point if that's set up on the edge load balancer.
+Not required though